JuIioCesar/CurriculumVitae/README.md

 In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
 Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
 He Worked closely with the marketing team to achieve our growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.

 Some of his responsibilities inside Globant are:

-Julio has sound experience in software development and 7 years developing iOS applications.
-He's had the opportunity to work onsite at our customer’s offices.
-Globant is the world leading company in software development.
-A place where Julio has developed applications that have been subject of millions of downloads.

-In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
-Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
-He Worked closely with the marketing team to achieve our growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.

-Some of his responsibilities inside Globant are:

 - Stay up to date with state of the art technology trends to propose new features and provide value and innovative solutions to our customers